 Performance: The bar chart and performance table below show the variability of the Fund's returns, which is some indication of the risks of investing in the Fund.
 The bar chart shows performance of the Fund's Class I shares for each full calendar year since the Fund's inception.
 Returns for Class A shares, which are not presented, would be different than the returns for Class I shares.
-The performance table compares the performance of the Fund's performance (before and after taxes) may not be an indication of how the Fund will perform in the future.
+The performance table compares the performance of the Fund over time to the performance of a broad-based securities market index.
+You should be aware that the Fund's past performance (before and after taxes) may not be an indication of how the Fund will perform in the future.
 Updated performance information is available at no cost by calling 1-877-766-2264 or visiting www.navigatorfunds.com.